Our Team

 Clinical Director

 Dr. McClannahan is a Licensed Professional Counselor, Nationally Certified Counselor, Board Certified Art Therapist, Art Therapy Certified Supervisor, Expressive Arts Therapist/Trauma-Informed, International Registered Expressive Arts Therapist, Registered Play Therapy Supervisor, Certified Professional Counseling Supervisor, and a National Approved Clinical Supervisor.
 She has a bachelors in Studio Art & Art History, with minors in Visual Communications and Psychology.
 During this time she moved to Florence, Italy where she attended Lorenzo Di Medici, a prominent art school.
-Deanna earned her masters in Counseling Psychology and Expressive Art Therapies.
-She has a Certificate of Advanced Graduate Studies and a doctorate in Expressive Arts Therapies.

 Deanna holds the following licenses and certifications: